Technology Provides Scientific Evidence of the Afterlife

-Undergraduate in Theology – works in the Institute managing the Marketing area (cares of our website, our Facebook page, places e-books in Amazon, control more than 1.200 volunteers, divulge and sell our publications).
-Manages translators, cares for correspondence, and organize files.
+Undergraduate in Theology – works in the Institute managing the marketing area.
+Cares for the website and Facebook page, places e-books in Amazon, controls more than 1.200 volunteers, disseminates and sells publications.
+Manages translators, cares for correspondence, and organizes files.

 Daniel Nehme Müller, PhD

-Undergraduate in Information Technology (Pontifícia Universidade Católica-RGS-1992); (MSc) in Computer Science (UFRGS -1996); and doctorate (PhD) in Computer Science (UFRGS -2006).
+Undergraduate in Information Technology (Pontifícia Universidade Católica-RGS-1992); (MSc) in Computer Science (UFRGS -1996); and PhD in Computer Science (UFRGS -2006).
 Currently is project coordinator at Conexum – Computerized Intelligent Systems.
 Working as a professor at Monteiro Lobato University and at Santo Inácio Technical School.
-Visitor lecturer at Pedagogical University of Mozambique (UP).
+Visiting lecturer at Pedagogical University of Mozambique (UP).
 Experienced in Computational Sciences, emphasis in Artificial Neural Networks and Artificial Intelligence.
 Develops computerized systems using programming languages such as: C++, Java, PHP, Python, etc.

 Marx Ribeiro, MSc

 Undergraduate in Mechanical Engineering from Federal University of Rio Grande (FURG, 2014); Master of Sciences degree in Mechanics Engineering (Federal University of Santa Catarina- UFSC).
-Completing is doctorate.
+Completing his doctorate.

 Marcelo Renato Cavaglieri

-Graduate by Instituto de Física de São Carlos – USP and Master of Science by Faculdade de Engenharia Mecânica – UNICAMP, has more than 20 years of experience in research and development laboratories, besides helping to create some of them, he worked in several areas of knowledge like refrigeration, performance equipment design, endurance, fluid mechanics, fatigue, durability and thermography, but his greatest expertise is at Acoustics & Vibration field which he had specifically worked by 14 years, working with signal and audio processing and analysis by means of tools like Sound Quality, Audio Spectrum, among others metrics used to sound and general signal characterization and patterns identification.
+Graduate by Instituto de Física de São Carlos – USP and Master of Science by Faculdade de Engenharia Mecânica – UNICAMP, has more than 20 years of experience in research and development laboratories.
+Besides helping to create some of them, he worked in several areas of expertise, like refrigeration, performance equipment design, endurance, fluid mechanics, fatigue, durability and thermography.
+His greatest expertise is in Acoustics & Vibration fields, which he has engaged in for 14 years, working with signal and audio processing and analysis using tools like Sound Quality, Audio Spectrum, among others.
+He uses metrics to sound and general signal characterization and patterns identification.